rbrooks/AlacIt/README.markdown

 ### Install

-1. Ensure you have Ruby 1.9.2 installed, and [FFmpeg](http://ffmpeg.org/).
+Ensure you have Ruby 1.9.2 installed, and [FFmpeg](http://ffmpeg.org/), then type:

     gem install alacit